Scags/TF2-Jailbreak-Redux/README.md

   **jailcommands.sp**- Commands obviously.
 Menus associated with them are also held in here.

-  **jailbase.sp**- Methodmap structure that all players are initiated into throughout the plugin.
-Ints, floats, bools, and functions can be referenced in the [wiki](https://github.com/Ragenewb/TF2-Jailbreak-Redux/wiki/Player-Methodmap).
+  **jailbase.sp**- Methodmap structure that all players use to store variables and methods.

-  **jailgamemode.sp**- Gamemode methodmap with more ints, floats, bools, and functions seen in the [wiki](https://github.com/Ragenewb/TF2-Jailbreak-Redux/wiki/GameMode-Methodmap).
+  **jailgamemode.sp**- Gamemode methodmap with more variables and methods corresponding to gameplay.

   **stocks.inc**- Several stock functions used and some that could be used in the plugin.

   **jailforwards.sp**- Nergal saves the day!
-Forwards that allow events and functions to be used from third party plugins such as the VSH module.
+Forwards that allow events and functions to be used from third party plugins such as the VSH and PH module.

   **tf2jailredux.inc**- Complete native and forward-hooking structure that allows third party plugins to derive from the JBPlayer methodmap and be able get/set properties from the internal stringmap.

 ## Sub Plugins ##
-Versus Saxton Hale is the only current sub-plugin that relatively works as TFJR is still a WIP.
-It contains usage of the methodmap derivement from JBPlayer along with hooking to function calls and events from the core plugin.
-More information about this can be found on the [wiki](https://github.com/Ragenewb/TF2-Jailbreak-Redux/wiki/Forwards-and-Natives).
-(Prophunt is next on the list)
+TF2JR uses an SDKHook-style format for its forwards.
+With sub-plugins such as Versus Saxton Hale and Prophunt, a developer is able to hook into the function calls that they need not only to create last requests, but to enhance regular gameplay.

 ## Requirements ##